 Executive Director, Choices for Youth

-Sheldon Pollett has been the Executive Director of Choices for Youth since 2001.
+Sheldon has been the Executive Director of Choices for Youth since 2001.
 During his tenure, the organization has become a national leader and partner in identifying best practices in the design and delivery of services to youth, including social enterprise.
 Sheldon is the former co-chair of the National Learning Community on Youth Homelessness and is a past (founding) Board member of A Way Home Canada – A National Coalition to End Youth Homelessness.
 He is also a member of the Canadian Observatory on Homelessness.

 Professor, McGill University

-Prof. Mylene Riva is Assistant professor at McGill University, jointly appointed to the Institute for Health and Social Policy and Department of Geography.
+Mylene is Assistant professor at McGill University, jointly appointed to the Institute for Health and Social Policy and Department of Geography.
 She holds a Tier 2 Canada Research Chair in Housing, Community and Health.
-She leads an applied research program that spans health geography and population health to understand housing and community conditions as structural determinants of health and as settings for intervention to promote health and well-being for Inuit, First Nations, urban and rural dwellers.
-She is committed to working with communities, organizations, and governments to provide rigorous scientific evidence that can be used to inform practice and policy.
+She leads an applied research program that spans health geography and population health to understand housing and community conditions as structural determinants of health and as settings for intervention to promote health and wellbeing for Inuit, First Nations, urban and rural dwellers.
+She is committed to working with communities, organizations and governments to provide rigorous scientific evidence that can be used to inform practice and policy.

-Keisha St Louis-McBurnie
+Keisha St. Louis–McBurnie

-Urban planner and researcher
+Urban Planner and Researcher

 Keisha is an urban planner and researcher based in Toronto dedicated to advancing alternative, value-driven models for affordable housing, community economic development and community wealth building.

 Born and raised in co-operative housing, she holds an Honours Bachelor of Arts in Political Science and Urban Studies and a Master of Science in Planning, both from the University of Toronto.
-In 2019 and 2020, respectively, Keisha was awarded a Canada Graduate Scholarship-Master’s (CGS-M) by the Social Sciences and Humanities Research Council (SSHRC) and an Ontario Graduate Scholarship (OGS) by the University to undertake research that explores how Canada’s co-operative housing sector has grown in the age of the National Housing Strategy.
+In 2019 and 2020, respectively, Keisha was awarded a Canada Graduate Scholarship-Master’s (CGS-M) by the Social Sciences and Humanities Research Council (SSHRC) and an Ontario Graduate Scholarship (OGS) by the university to undertake research that explores how Canada’s co-operative housing sector has grown in the age of the National Housing Strategy.